syahmadaws/custom-ad-domain-join-with-auto-scaling/README.md

 exit 0
 ```

-Besides calling parameters from the Systems Manager Parameter Store, the PowerShell script should be familiar to any admin who leverages PowerShell AD cmdlets to execute domain join activities.
+With the exception of the parameters from the Systems Manager Parameter Store, the PowerShell script should be familiar to any admin who leverages PowerShell AD cmdlets to execute domain join activities.
 There are **exit codes** specific to Systems Manager, aiding in activities where restarts are required and may require continuation of the PowerShell script.
 Learn more about exit codes by visiting [AWS documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/command-exit-codes.html).

 NOTE: this code can be customized as needed.
 Also, AD credentials are currently stored as parameters in Systems Manager Parameter Store.
 However, customers can choose to store these credentials as secrets in AWS Secrets Manager.
 To learn more about Secrest Manager, visit the [AWS documentation](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html)
 ***